ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     Domain Owners are common, there is no additional privacy risk for either normal or non-existent domain reporting due to PSD DMARC.

-* Multi-organization PSDs that require DMARC usage (e.g., ".bank")
+* Multi-organization PSDs requiring DMARC usage (e.g., ".bank")

     Reports based on PSD DMARC will only be generated for domains that do not publish a DMARC policy at the organizational or host level.